 It is always best to photograph your trophy in the area where you find it.
 Make the photo look as natural as possible.
-It does not do the animal justice to take a photo of it in the back of your pick up, on your 4-wheeler or worse yet, hanging from your hoist.
+It does not do the animal justice to take a photo of it in the back of your pickup, on your 4-wheeler, or worse yet, hanging from your hoist.
 Photographs look much better if you have trees or shrubs in the background.

 Take your photos up close with a flash to optimize light.
 This will eliminate some of the shadows caused by a hat on a bright sunny day.
 Pay attention to hats and sunglasses.
-Remove sunglasses and tilt ball caps up so your eyes can be seen in the photo.
+Remove your sunglasses and tilt your ball caps up so your eyes can be seen in the photo.
 If the animal has antlers, turn the animal’s head at an angle to see the depth and confirmation of the antlers.
 Pay attention to shadows caused by antlers that can appear across your face.
-On another note, if you have sponsors, make sure their logo is still visible in the photograph.
+On another note, if you have sponsors, ensure their logo is still visible in the photograph.

 Always take numerous pictures.
-The more photos you take at different angles, the better chance you have of getting one that doesn’t have a flaw such as a shadow across your chin or other accidental detractor.
+The more photos you take at different angles, the better chance you have of getting one that doesn’t have a flaw such as a shadow across your chin or other accidental detractors.
 You will also need a separate photograph for each article you write.
 Cover your bases and take lots.
 Remember the basics and let us see those fantastic photographs.

 Mia Anstine is an outdoor writer, licensed outfitter, hunting guide, life coach, keynote speaker, and range safety officer, firearms instructor, and archery instructor.
 She is the founder of MAC Outdoors and Host of the MAC Outdoors Podcast.

 Mia Anstine strives to encourage others to get outside, hunt, fish, shoot, and survive life with others in a positive way.